Building Strong Communities Through Kung Fu and Tai Chi, Since 2004

 Shirley Thompson, math department chairperson at North Lake College, has been studying Wu Style Tai Chi over ten years.
 She's been coaching and teaching a variety of other sports for more than 40 years.
 A student of Dr. Henry Su since 2000, she also studies Tai Chi under Dr. Su's instructor Grandmaster Johnny Lee.
 Shirley earned her black belt in 2016.
 In her off hours you will usually find her enjoying her family, good restaurants, her animals, travel and small building projects.

 Sihing Mike has had a deep love of martial arts that started as a teenager while watching Blackbelt Theater on Saturday mornings.
-Sihing Mike has studied various styles of martial arts which includes Kung Fu, Wushu, Aikido and Shaolin Kempo Karate.
+Sihing Mike studied martial arts styles, including Kung Fu, Wushu, Aikido, and Shaolin Kempo Karate.
 Mike has won numerous state and national martial arts tournaments.
 He earned his black belt in 2018.
-In addition to his martial arts studies, Mike is a Network Engineer and is married with two kids.
+In addition to his martial arts studies, Mike is an IT Manager, and when not practicing Kung Fu, he enjoys spending quality time with family.